Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 #### Find Employee
 This page will show you all the employees.

+#### Job Market
+This page will show the 4 of the most wanted job market with details.

 #### Profile
 This page will show the user's profile.